For Kendall Granberry, the work to end the HIV epidemic must create compassionate, affirming spaces for Black men to exist as they are.

 What are some of the solutions to addressing those challenges?

-/outreach capacity before receiving management experience and training.
+I believe Black GBQ/SGL men should be expected to serve for no more than one year in a testing/outreach capacity before receiving management experience and training.
 Barring that, I think organizations need to start thinking about themselves as structures that should be self-sustaining beyond individual talents and personalities.
 A structure that can work with someone who is well-learned and has degrees should also work if that person is replaced with a member of the community who perhaps doesn’t have those advantages or hasn’t had those privileges.